chernojallow/project-3/README.md

       ● Students can view clinical schedules, clinicals events  and evaluate their preceptors.
       ● Faculty inputs clinical schedules, clinical events, and review evaluations of preceptors.
       ● Preceptors check student’s login.
-      ●

-      The application is deployed on Heroku : [Clinical App!](https://nursing-school-app.herokuapp.com/)
+      The application is deployed on Heroku at the following link: [Eat-Da-Burger!](https://eat-da-burger-rgc.herokuapp.com/)